bojand/talks/slides/2017-04-practical-promises/practical-promises.md

 ### Thesis

-* Promises are not really special or revolutionary
+* Promises are not really revolutionary
 * Promises are important and beneficial for Javascript
 * You should use them
 * Tips, tricks & lots of code